 I’m not going to link anything here as you likely know what kind of sunglasses you want.
 I prefer the dollar store ones because they are incredibly stylish and I will inevitably lose them within a few weeks.
 Heartache avoided while looking like a movie star.

 We aren’t picky here, any sunscreen will do.
 The sunscreen sticks are preferable as they are easy to apply without the otherwise grossness that comes with not getting sunburnt.
 Sprays are good and easy too but less effective.
 The one linked above is for body and face, which is some nice versatility!

-Even with mask rules getting relaxed at the parks, you’ll still want one with you.
+Even with mask rules being relaxed at the parks, you’ll still want one with you.
 We’d go a step farther and tell you to bring two.
 This was especially essential when the masks were mandatory on water rides.
 You don’t want to wear a wet mask.
 That’s not quite as necessary now but it’s good to have an extra anyway!

 Sweatshirt/Jacket and hat/beanie

 As I mentioned earlier in the post, it can get chilly at night.
 Bring your favorite sweatshirt or jacket with you especially in the non-summer months.
 If you’re in Disney World, a light rain jacket might be the way to go!
 Likewise, at times the sun can be a little overpowering and you may want a hat or a beanie once the temperatures drop down.